SteffenJw/discretize-guides/fractals/lonely-tower/index.md

 <GridItem sm="4">
 #### Rain of Despair
 <GifPlayer sourceId="lonely-tower-eparch-despair" caption=""/>
 Eparch will raise his greatsword in the air and spawn Globules of Despair.
-At the same time he will spawn Despair AoEs spiraling outwards from his hitbox.
+At the same time he will spawn Despair AoEs spiraling inwards from the edge of the arena to Eparchs hitbox.
 Standing in an AoE will apply <Effect name="Agony"/> and 5 stacks of <Condition name="Torment"/>.
 </GridItem>
 <GridItem sm="4">
 #### Enraged Smash
 <GifPlayer sourceId="lonely-tower-eparch-rage" caption=""/>
 Eparch will leap into the air and slam his greatsword on the ground spawning Globules of Rage.
-At the same time fissues will spawn on the ground applying x to anyone hit.
+At the same time fissues will spawn on the ground applying <Effect name="Agony"/> to anyone hit.
 Eparch will also create a shockwave that needs to be jumped or dodged.
-Failing to avoid the shockwave will cause players to be hit by <Control name="Knockdown"/> and the shockwave will apply x.
+Failing to avoid the shockwave will cause players to be hit by a two second <Control name="Knockdown"/>.
 </GridItem>
 <GridItem sm="4">
 #### Wave of Envy
 <GifPlayer sourceId="lonely-tower-eparch-envy" caption=""/>
-Stand inside hitbox
+Eparch will raise his greatsword in the air and four arrows will apear from his hitbox.
+Shortly after Eparch will spin unleashing waves of envy in the direction of each arrow, spawning Globules of Envy.
+Anyone hit by this attack will have their boons corrupted.
+To avoid this make sure to dodge the waves.
 </GridItem>
 <GridItem sm="4">
 #### Inhale